Skip to main content

 Yes, but treat them as one support layer, not the whole fix.
 They may help with some indoor chemicals, but this draft is clear that plants do not eradicate emissions, and many of those gases come from everyday sources like cleaning products, cooking emissions, and tobacco smoke.
 If your room has persistent air-quality concerns, or includes someone with respiratory or cardiovascular disease, pair plants with source control, ventilation, and filtration such as The Best Air Purifiers for a Home Office.

 The category to know is Volatile Organic Compounds (VOCs), which are chemicals from common household products that can release gas into indoor air.
-In this evidence set, Peace Lily is described as supporting lower benzene, formaldehyde, and trichloroethylene levels, but that is still supportive rather than complete removal.
+Peace Lily is described as supporting lower benzene, formaldehyde, and trichloroethylene levels, but that is still supportive rather than complete removal.
 Look first at what is introducing VOCs into the room, especially cleaning products, cooking emissions, tobacco smoke, and other everyday products that can keep off-gassing after use.

 Ignore fixed watering calendars and use soil checks instead.
 Check light first, then soil, then watering, and keep the plant tag as part of your small evidence pack.
 If you know you will water by memory and never verify placement, choose a tougher plant or reduce the number you bring in.